NY mobster guilty of killing 3 escapes federal custody in Florida - NewsBreak

 The Bureau of Prisons website says Dominic Taddeo escaped on March 28.

-The 64-year-old pleaded guilty in 1992 to racketeering charges that included the killings of three men during mob wars in the 1980s.20-year-old arrested in connection to Titus Street homicide
+The 64-year-old pleaded guilty in 1992 to racketeering charges that included the killings of three men during mob wars in the 1980s.

 A federal judge in western New York denied Taddeo’s request for compassionate release last year.